Phone: +65 6799 5388

 His research is on topics related to monetary policy, fiscal policy and economic growth.
 He is also a research fellow at the Center for Economic Policy Research (London, UK) and a vice president of the Asian Bureau for Finance and Economics Research (ABFER).
+Ilian is currently a Board Member of the Singapore Economic Development Board (EDB).
 He was a member of the Scientific Committee of the Banque de France's Research Foundation (2002-2010) and of the Advisory Board of the Bulgarian National Bank.
-In 2010-11 and 2011-12 he served as a member of the World Economic Forum’s Global Agenda Council on Fiscal Crises.
+In 2010/11 and 2011/12 he served as a member of the World Economic Forum’s Global Agenda Council on Fiscal Crises.

 - Journal Articles - Stock Market Comovements and Industrial Structure - Journal of Money, Credit and Banking